DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-UK-citizen.md

 Consider getting experience in a school.
 This will help you understand if teaching is right for you and give you an insight into teaching.
 You can also write about what you learn in your [personal statement](/how-to-apply-for-teacher-training/teacher-training-personal-statement?).

-If you’re in the UK, you can get help finding [unpaid work experience in schools](/is-teaching-right-for-me/get-school-experience?).
+If you’re in the UK and your visa allows it, you can get help finding [unpaid work experience in schools](/is-teaching-right-for-me/get-school-experience?).

 If you’re outside the UK, you could contact local schools to ask about work experience opportunities.